Welcome to the Worldwide Greathead family my One-Name Study - Person Page 112

 Appears on charts:

-James Selby Shattock was born in 1918.1,2 He was the son of Leonard Shattock and Nancy Greathead.
+Jim Shattock was born on 7 January 1918 in Richmond upon Thames, Surrey, England.1,2,3 He was the son of Leonard Shattock and Nancy Greathead.
 He married Muriel Singleton.
-He died on 21 April 2004 in Marondera, Zimbabwe, South Africa.3 He was buried on 24 April 2004.3
+Jim and Nicholas both joined the Rhodesian Air Force and both were cadet Pilot Officers.
+Jim was invalided out of the RRAF when he had a second bout of black water fever.4 James died on 21 April 2004 in Marondera, Zimbabwe, South Africa, aged 86.5 James was buried on 24 April 2004.5

 Children of James Selby Shattock and Muriel Singleton